 Property taxes will be adjusted in accordance with the possession date.

-How can I purchase multi-family or commercial land?
+How can I purchase multi-unit or commercial land?

 Saskatoon Land releases all new suburban centre property through either a tender or an open market sales approach.
 Land that is not sold through these methods is sold over the counter on a first-come, first-served basis.

 Step 2 Submission: Bids must be accompanied by a certified cheque or bank draft payable to the City of Saskatoon for 10% of the tendered price and must be submitted on the tender form.
 Ensure your bid is submitted prior to the deadline.
 Ensure your bid addresses all of the terms and conditions outlined in the sales package and application form.